-☐ Open the Device Security &gt; Management Access &gt; Server dialog, SSH tab. $\square$ To disable the SSH server, select the $Off$ radio button in the Operation frame. □ Save the changes temporarily.
+☐ Open the Device Security > Management Access > Server dialog, SSH tab. \square To disable the SSH server, select the Off radio button in the Operation frame. □ Save the changes temporarily.
 To do this, click the ✓ button. $\ \square$ When the host key is located on your PC or on a network drive, drag and drop the file that contains the key in the 🚹 area.
 Alternatively click in the area to select the file.

-☐ Click the Start button in the Key imp ort frame to load the key onto the device. $\Box$ To enable the SSH server, select the $\bigcirc n$ radio button in the Operation frame. ☐ Save the changes temporarily.
-To do this, click the ✓ button. rform the following steps: Copy the self-generated key from your Copy the key from the external memory • enable Change to the Privileged EXEC mode. copy sshkey envm <file name=""></file> Load your own key onto the device from the external memory.
+☐ Click the Start button in the Key import frame to load the key onto the device. $\ \square$ To enable the SSH server, sele ect the On radio button in the Operation frame. ☐ Save the changes temporarily.
+To do this, click the ✓ button. rform the following steps: Copy the self-generated key from yo Copy the key from the external mem • enable Change to the Privileged EXEC mode. copy sshkey envm <file name=""></file> Load your own key onto the device from the external memory.